The best skis 2019

-The Kendo from Völkl, which (just) missed out on the "Best Ski" medal last year in harder snow conditions, got it back this year.
-This year, we reviewed a longer model (184 cm against 176 last year) which improved its stability and flotation in powder.
+Last year, the Völkl Kendo lost its "Best Ski" medal by a narrow margin when tested in harder snow conditions, but it managed to get it again back this year.
+This year, we reviewed a longer model (184 cm vs 176 cm last year), which improved stability and flotation in powder.

-The ski has once again consolidated its excellent reputation and the professional reviewers gave it rave reviews: "Super ski", "Perfection!",...
+The ski once again confirms its excellent reputation and the pro testers gave it rave reviews: "Super ski," "Perfection,"...
 Read on

-Already a winner last year, the Speed Master GS with the R22 race plate confirms its superior performance this year.
+Already a winner last year, the Speed Master GS with the R22 race plate reaffirms its superior performance this year.

-Along with its twin the Rossignol Hero Master, this ski outperformed all the other skis in the "Giant Slalom" category where we are looking for high-performance skis that are still accessible to recreational skiers.
+Along with its twin the Rossignol Hero Master, this ski outperformed all the other skis in the "Giant Slalom" category where we look for high-performance skis that are still accessible to recreational skiers.

-The skis stand out for their exceptional performance on hard...
+The skis stand out for their exceptional performance on hard pack...
 Read on

 While Völkl skis regularly stand at the top of the podium in the PROSKILAB™ All-Mountain category, their carving skis have found it more difficult to feature among the best skis in the world.

-Things change - the testers loved the Deacon 74.
-It is in the Carvers category where we select high-performance skis that are less demanding than race-inspired skis but will still get your heart pumping.
+Things change.
+The testers were very excited by the Deacon 74, which is the Carvers category.
+Here, we select high-performance skis that are less demanding than race-inspired skis but that will still get your...
+Read on

-We pre-reviewed some of the Kästle line in January 2018 and decided to include the most promising models in our PROSKILAB review (2 months later).
-The MX84 was among the skis selected and, like its big brother the MX 67 in the Carvers category, generated real enthusiasm among the professional reviewers.
+We pre-tested some of the skis in the Kästle range in January 2018 and decided to include the most promising models in our PROSKILAB test, which took place two months later.
+The MX84 was among the skis selected and, like its big brother the MX 67 in the Carvers category, generated a lot of enthusiasm among the pro testers.

 The ski is identical to Dynastar's Speed Master GS R22.

-Already a medal winner last year, the Hero Master with the R22 race plate confirms its superior performance this year.
+Already a medal winner last year, the Hero Master with the R22 race plate reaffirms its superior performance this year.